FuaAlfu/golang-dev/002-RestfullAPI-Auth-JWT-cookies/017-Fiber/readme.md

 ---

 ## creating restful api using Fiber
-We will create arrestee API and go using guerrilla's mux package. and we will define endpoints for the restful API.
+We will create arrestee API and go using Fiber package. and we will define endpoints for the API.

-## about orm
+## about Fiber
-It stands for Object-Relational-Mapper and actually makes it easier to write code. right?! ^^
+If you are coming from another language, such node-js and trying your hand at developing Go applications then Fiber is an incredibly easy framework to start working with.
+It presents a familiar feel to Node.js developers who have previously built systems using Express.js.
+It’s also built on top of Fasthttp which is an incredibly performant and minimal HTTP engine built for Go.
 ---

 ## create modules